openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`OpenShiftStateMetricsConfig` defines settings for the `openshift-state-metrics` agent.
+The `OpenShiftStateMetricsConfig` resource defines settings for the `openshift-state-metrics` agent.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>